icecube/icetray-public/cmake/meta-project-docs/source/code_standards.rst

 intended for the code to do, and assist in future debugging.

-As a guidline, the following guidlines are provided for choosing a logging level::
+As a guideline, the following guidlines are provided for choosing a logging level::

 * log_fatal - Only called for fatal errors, will throw.